 At first it is easy to blame social media, Many examples are provided, but the bottom line is that social media companies are profit oriented and the way they profit is through engagement.
 Every time you push a link the information is collected to compile a profile on you.
-From there, algorithms are developed that steer you to either an advertisement or just as likely more posts that are designed to keep you engaged and exposed to more ads.
+From there, algorithms are developed that steer you to either an advertisement or just as likely more posts that are designed to keep you engaged and exposed to more targeted ads.
 Another feature is the infinite scroll which encourages you to stay on board just a little bit longer.

 Another associated concern is multi tasking which social media enables.
 As I write this I am also watching a movie on a streaming service.
 I used to think I could pay full attention to two or more activities, but the brain was not designed that way.
 Probably some of you are multi tasking as you try to figure out how much to pay attention to my words.
 Some people are more adept at switching interests back and forth and retaining some value, but science has proved that the mere act of switching guarantees you lose something.
 This problem is exacerbated with the multitude of electronic devices.
 Distracted driving is an increasing cause of death.